Pontius Pilate: Caesarea inscription

-A single inscription by Pilate has survived in Caesarea, on the "Pilate Stone".
+A single inscription by Pilate – the so-called "Pilate Stone" – was found by archaeologists in Caesarea Maritima.
 The (partially reconstructed) inscription is as follows:

 Vardaman "freely" translates it as follows: "Tiberium [?of the Caesareans?]
-Pontius Pilate, Prefect of Judea [ .. has given?]".
+Pontius Pilate, Prefect of Judea [ ... has given?]".
 The fragmentary nature of the inscription has led to some disagreement about the correct reconstruction, so that "apart from Pilate's name and title the inscription is unclear."
 Originally, the inscription would have included an abbreviated letter for Pilate's praenomen (e.g., T. for Titus or M. for Marcus).
 The stone attests Pilate's title of prefect and the inscription appears to refer to some kind of building called a Tiberieum, a word otherwise unattested but following a pattern of naming buildings about Roman emperors.
 Bond argues that we cannot be sure what kind of building this referred to.
-G. Alföldy argued that it was some sort of secular building, namely a lighthouse, while Joan Taylor and Jerry Vardaman argue that it was a temple dedicated to Tiberius.
+Géza Alföldy argued that it was some sort of secular building, namely a lighthouse, while Joan Taylor and Jerry Vardaman argue that it was a temple dedicated to Tiberius.